Also available in:

 About This Recipe

-- Following Srila Prabhupada's Ekadashi standards from Yamuna Devi's Lord Krishna's Cuisine
+- Following Srila Prabhupada's Ekadashi standard (Yamuna Devi's Lord Krishna's Cuisine)

-- Verified against ISKCON Desire Tree's Ekadashi food guidelines
+- Consistent with ISKCON Desire Tree's Ekadashi food guidelines